SultanaK/Portfolio-Sultana/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/coderjojo/coderjojo/master/img/github.gif" width=100>
   <br><br>

   <samp>
-    I'm <a href="https://sultanak.github.io/Portfolio-Sultana/">Khandaker Sultana</a> currently a software Engineering at <a href="https://www.thinkful.com/">@Thinkful :school: </a> and aspiring software developer:computer:.
-Interested in working on Full stack software development.
-Occasionaly I do participate in Hackathons :bulb: and I have a love/hate relationship with Programming :neutral_face:
+    I'm <a href="https://sultanak.github.io/Portfolio-Sultana/">Khandaker Sultana</a> I have graduated from a software Engineering at <a href="https://www.thinkful.com/">@Thinkful :school: </a> and aspiring software developer:computer:.
+Interested in working on Full stack software development in 2020 and join JPMorgan chase as a softwase engingeer in 2021.
+Currently I am studing master of science in Management Information Systems In Lamar University.Occasionaly I do participate in Hackathons :bulb: and I have a love/hate relationship with Programming :neutral_face:
   </samp>
 </p>